jerillo/jerillo.github.io/README.md

 # Jesnine Erillo
 **Under construction.**

-Personal website using [Phantom](https://github.com/jamigibbs/phantom) theme.
+Personal website highlighting some projects that I have worked on.